 Hong Kong Forest Track – Boa Vista Section

-The next section of the hike is really quite easy.
+The next section of the hike is quite easy.
 Once you emerge from the steps, turn left and continue down Hong Kong Forest Track – Boa Vista Section for 1.5 km.
 It is a paved road that is mostly flat or on a slight decline.

 What’s worth noting on this section of the trail are the views of Tai Tam Country Park.
 Once the trees clear up, you get beautiful views of Tai Tam Tuk Reservoir and the Country Park on the left.
 Further up ahead, you also get beautiful views of Tai Tam Reservoir.